ncatlab/nlab-content/pages/5/9/3/0/395/content.md

 * $C$ has [[finite products]], and in particular a [[terminal object]] ${*}$;

 * the [[pullback]] of a fibration along an arbitrary morphism exists, and is again a fibration;

+  > {#PullbacksNeedNotExist} (one may relax this to ask only that *if* the pullback of a fibration exists, then it is a fibration; this yields the notion of "incomplete category of fibrant objects", [Rogers & Zhu 2020 Def.2.1](#RogersZhu2020))

 * acyclic fibrations are preserved under [[pullback]];